Written by Rose Souders

 When you sit down to look at your analytics, you’re going to want to look in a few different places:

-- Your social media platforms’ analytics sections – check to see which content is performing best (Buffer tells you this too!), what your major metrics looks like in relation to the last month, and if you’ve met your goals for the month.
+- Your social media platforms’ analytics sections – check to see which content is performing best (most schedulers have this information available in some kind of dashboard feature), what your major metrics look like in relation to the last month, and if you’ve met your goals for the month.
 Make sure to jot down what worked and adjust your strategy for the next month accordingly.

 - Your paid ad analytics – running ineffective ads are a quick way to waste a ton of money.
 Checking your numbers for each individual ad is essential to keep things in check and cost-effective.